Shan Guo Tang

 About Shan Guo Tang

-Shan Guo Tang is a Zhubei City restaurant with a clearly confirmed 2026 Bib Gourmand recognition.
-That is the most important verified point in the venue profile, because it gives the restaurant an external signal while still keeping expectations grounded in what is actually documented.
-The verified practical profile is simple: casual dress, Monday closure, lunch and dinner hours from Tuesday through Sunday.
-Taken together, those details make Shan Guo Tang a straightforward place to consider in the city, rather than a restaurant that can be fully described through a long list of confirmed amenities, formats, or special-occasion markers.
+Shan Guo Tang is a Zhubei City restaurant recognized with a 2026 Bib Gourmand.
+That is the most important point in the venue profile, because it gives the restaurant an external signal while keeping expectations grounded.
+The practical profile is simple: casual dress, Monday closure, lunch and dinner hours from Tuesday through Sunday.
+Taken together, those details make Shan Guo Tang a straightforward place to consider in the city, rather than a restaurant defined by a long list of amenities, formats, or special-occasion markers.

 Use the Bib Gourmand as the main external signal here.
-In Pearl terms, that means the safest interpretation is not to overbuild the story beyond what is known.
-Beyond the confirmed recognition and opening schedule, details such as price range, chef profile, seating count, booking channel, service format, menu specifics are not verified in the available venue data.
-That absence matters, because those are often the details that determine whether a restaurant is right for a particular group, budget, or occasion.
+In Pearl terms, that means the safest interpretation is not to overbuild the story beyond the restaurant’s guide recognition and opening schedule.
+If price range, chef profile, seating count, booking channel, service format, or menu specifics matter to your plans, check those details directly before you commit.
+Those are often the details that determine whether a restaurant is right for a particular group, budget, or occasion.
 For now, the most accurate read is a practical shortlist entry rather than a highly specified occasion pick.

 Use it as a lunch-or-dinner stop